 Several limitations of this work should be mentioned.
-Our conclusions are based on a single progenitor model of a zero-age main sequence mass of $20 \, M_\odot$ with rapid rotation and strong magnetic field.
-A systematic exploration of progenitor diversity, including variations in rotation rates and magnetic field strengths, will be necessary to confirm the robustness of these findings.
-Moreover, the role of turbulence and non-linear instabilities requires further study, particularly with respect to numerical resolution and diffusion effects \citep{Moesta14,Bugli21}.
+Our conclusions are based on a single progenitor model of a zero-age main-sequence mass of $20 \, M_\odot$ with rapid rotation and a strong magnetic field.
+A systematic exploration of the progenitor diversity, including variations in rotation rates and magnetic field strengths, will be necessary to confirm the robustness of these findings.
+Moreover, the role of turbulence and nonlinear instabilities requires further study, particularly with respect to numerical resolution and diffusion effects \citep{Moesta14,Bugli21}.
 Finally, a more realistic evaluation of detectability will require incorporating detector noise properties and advanced data-analysis strategies.

-In summary, this work has identified circularly polarized GW emission as a robust feature of magnetorotational explosions and has provided a pathway toward using polarization as a probe of the central engine in energetic core-collapse events.
-The present findings serve as milestone for future studies, including broader parameter surveys and predictions for third-generation detectors.
+In summary, we identified circularly polarized GW emission as a robust feature of magnetorotational explosions and provided a pathway toward using polarization as a probe of the central engine in energetic core-collapse events.
+Our findings serve as a milestone for future studies, including broader parameter surveys and predictions for third-generation detectors.
 These will be crucial to fully exploit the diagnostic potential of GW polarization in multimessenger astrophysics.

 \begin{appendix}